AkashKumar7902/sok/content/blog/merkuro-hindi-translation-SoK-2024.md

 The translations can be found at https://invent.kde.org/akashkumar/sok-translations/-/tree/master/merkuro/messages?ref_type=heads

 I would like to thank my mentors, Benson Muite and Raghavendra Kamath for providing guidance.
-I would also like to thank Aakarsh MJ for taking up the work to review merkuro translation.
+I would also like to thank Aakarsh MJ for taking up the work to review Merkuro translation.

 This is all for this blog.
-I would be posting another blog describing my experience translating tellico.
+I would be posting another blog describing my experience translating Tellico.

 Stay Tuned !